5 Ways to Connect Microsoft Teams and Cisco Webex in 2020

 c.
 Messages, chats, files etc cannot be exchanged via the Webex Meeting app for Microsoft Teams.
 A meeting must be launched to communicate across platform.

 d.
-Customers of both Cisco and Microsoft using the integration have labelled it clumsy, forcing them to consider back to working in silos.
+Jonathan Dame wrote on SearchUnifedCommunications that customers of both Cisco and Microsoft using the integration have labelled it clumsy, forcing them to consider back to working in silos.

 4 – Full synchronization between Microsoft and Cisco